Mr. & Mrs. Mahi

 Mr. & Mrs. Mahi is a 2024 Hindi-language romantic sports drama film directed by Sharan Sharma and produced by Zee Studios and Dharma Productions.
 It stars Rajkummar Rao and Janhvi Kapoor.
 The film is centered around cricket and both lead actors share the same nickname as the famous Indian cricketer, Mahendra Singh Dhoni.
 The film was released on 31 May 2024 to mixed reviews from critics, who praised the performances and chemistry of the leads and the film's novel concept but criticised the screenplay and plot.
+The film turned out to be profitable venture.

+Synopsis

+Buoyed by the encouragement she receives from her husband Mahi; a practicing doctor eventually gives up her career as a doctor and takes a strike on her cricketing journey, which is reflected in the tagline An Imperfectly Perfect Partnership.

 Plot

 The virtue of an arranged marriage brings together Mahendra, a failed cricketer, and Mahima, a doctor living in Jaipur.
 Having the same nickname, Mahi, they together become Mr. and Mrs. Mahi, akin to the nickname of Dhoni.
 They soon discover their common love and passion for cricket.
 Mahendra, a failed cricketer who couldn't make it; spots cricketing talent in his wife when he sees her smashing tennis ball sixes and encourages her to chase her dream of becoming a cricketer.
 During this journey, Mahendra feels let down as his goal to showcase himself as coach rather than his wife as a cricketer, fails.
 These internal conflict lead to tension between the couple.
-His mother(Geetha) neutralizes it by sharing her life's experiences.
-She prods him by saying it's the happiness within yourself and for others that will make you feel successful.
+His mother (Geeta) neutralizes it by sharing her life's experiences.
+She prods him by saying it's the happiness within oneself and for others that will make one feel successful.
 This makes Mahi to realize his mistake and make fresh efforts to help his wife.
-Buoyed by the encouragement she receives from her husband Mahi; a practicing doctor eventually gives up her career as a doctor and takes a strike on her cricketing journey, which is reflected in the tagline An Imperfectly Perfect Partnership.
+Mahima and her team win the final match of the state tournament, after which she and Mahendra reconcile.
+Mahima is then selected in the national cricket team, for which she credits Mahendra in the media.
+The film ends at a national game with Mahima batting and Mahendra with her.
+During the credits, Mahendra is seen coaching students at his own academy.